ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_generate_probability_volumes.md

 - `STACK` = the name of the current brain stack, ex: 'MD662',
 - `SLICE` = the name of the current slice, this is typically long, ex: 'MD662&661-F86-2017.06.06-14.56.48_MD661_2_0257'
 - `ANCHOR` = a particular SLICE, all other slices are aligned to this ANCHOR
+- `SLICECF` = the slice you have computed features for.
+Must have run these slices through the last demo script fully (2 slices for the demo).

 #### INPUTS: